wasimahmadpk/RegimeIdentification/README.md

 <img src="res/test.png" width=100% />
 </p>

 ## Data
 We test our method on synthetically generated multivariate nonlinear non-stationary time series as well as geo-climate time series which is recorded at Moxa Geodynamic Observatory (MGO) Jena.
 The data can be found under `datasets/` directory.
 The synthetic data is generated using file `src/synthetic_dataset.py`.

-## Code
-`src/regimes.py` is our main file, where we segment time series into batches that have specific dynamics.
-- `src/regimes_identification.ipynb` is jupyter notebook for data analysis and segmentation.
-- `datasets/` contains the generated synthetic data and real dataset.

 ## Dependencies